Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 Day 14: Departure

 As your remarkable journey through Armenia and Georgia comes to an end, it's time to bid farewell to these lands rich in history, culture, and natural beauty.
-The Archaeological Paths team is committed to ensuring your experience has been nothing short of extraordinary, filled with unforgettable memories, insights, and discoveries that will stay with you for a lifetime.

 For your convenience and preference, your departure can be arranged from either: